lumol-org/lumol/doc/src/tutorial/argon.md

 So let's run a simulation with Lumol.
 The easiest system to simulate is a Lennard-Jones fluid, which is a good model for noble gases fluids.
-Here we will simulate supercritical argon using Metropolis Monte-Carlo algorithm.
+Here we will simulate super-critical argon using Metropolis Monte-Carlo algorithm.

 For this simulation, you will need the initial configuration available [here][argon.xyz].
 Download it and save it under the name `argon.xyz`.